reelpufferfish/KOLABOT/README.md

 # KOLABOT
 A Discord bot for the YUNG KOLA brand and the KOCK music group.
 (This bot contains explicit content.)
+This bot plays songs from KOCK and is also an autoresponder.

 # Requirements to run KOLABOT (for Windows)
 Node.js (https://nodejs.org/en/)